oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/README.md

 compute optimizations.

-The Intel AI Tools maximize performance from preprocessing through machine learning, and provides interoperability for efficient model development.
+The Intel AI Tools maximize performance from preprocessing through machine learning, and provide interoperability for efficient model development.

 You can find more information at